 Fine motor/adaptive delay

-Children with MR may display lack of interest in age-appropriate toys and delays in imaginative play and lack interest in playing together with other children thus become social misfits.
+Children with MR may display lack of interest in age-appropriate toys, delays in imaginative play and lack of interest in playing together with other children thus they become social misfits.

 Neurologic and physical abnormalities

 Intellectual disability occurs in an array of different conditions and the features commonly associated with it include microcephaly, macrocephaly, history of intrauterine growth retardation, prematurity and congenital anomalies.

 - Microcephaly—indicated by lower head circumference for the respective age—correlates highly with cognitive deficits.

 - Macrocephaly is characterized by a head circumference > 98th percentile of the chart circumference.
 It may indicate hydrocephalus and is associated with some inborn errors of metabolism.

 These patients feed poorly and end up having stunted growth with a short stature that may suggest a genetic disorder, fetal alcohol syndrome or hypothyroidism.

 This examination should include assessments of head growth, muscle tone, strength and coordination, deep tendon reflexes, persistent primitive reflexes, ataxia and other abnormal movements such as dystonia.

 Vision and hearing should always be tested particularly among those with severe impairments since these patients have auditory and visual impairments in association with the intellectual disability.